 This RFP is now closed.
-For information about the grants made, please visit our For the Press section.
+For information about the grants made, please visit July 2022 Press Release.

 Ploughshares Fund is pleased to announce a $1 million request for proposals (RFP) as part of its expanded diversity and equity initiative, Equity Rises.
 Equity Rises aims to increase equity and justice in nuclear policies and institutions by empowering diverse voices, cultivating inclusive spaces (across identity, sector, and geography), and collaborating with new partners both inside and outside the nuclear field.
 This RFP is being conducted with support from a grant from the John D. and Catherine T. MacArthur Foundation.

 Submissions for this RFP are due by February 15, 2022 and should be submitted through our online portal here.
 See below for instructions on how and what to submit.